Herland (novel): Major themes

-Jeff is one example of how Gilman represents a feminist voice.
-As a feminist writer, Gilman provides an additional outlook on women and their roles during her time.
-She demonstrates her praise of women being independent of men.
-Gilman creates a means of equality to the men and at times conveys a theme of being superior to the men.
-In contrast to the world where the men came from, they feel weak compared to the women of Herland.
-The women are conveyed as kinder and smarter than the men, as determined by the narrator.
-The women are smart by means of surviving when they are cut off from the rest of the world.
-They live in a country where they "breed-out" parts of nature if it is a strain on their society, i.e., cattle, dogs, and certain types of butterflies.
-In addition to breeding-out parts of nature, the women of Herland will breed-out individuals in their society who are defiant and not virtuous.

 The book highlights the theme of community essential to the all-female society.
 The women maintain individuality while deriving their ideals from reaching a consensus with the majority of the population.
 The community arrives at decisions on the procreation of children by referring to eugenics.
-The community of women aim to avoid "negative eugenics" by weeding out those considered incompetent and/or less attractive.
+The community of women engage in "negative eugenics" by weeding out those considered incompetent and/or less attractive.
 Gilman provides commentary on the importance of obtaining a strong sense of community in a Utopian novel.

 Gilman's writings are highly popularized by feminists for their undeniable resemblance to contemporary feminism.
 Gilman promotes feminism with her emphasis on the reproductive rights of women regardless of the man's opinion.
 For instance, the women of Herland accentuate the value of motherhood, as they reproduce via parthenogenesis, a symbol of their independence and capabilities as women.
 Gilman openly proposed notions of feminism, regardless of the unconventionality and negative reception in the early 20th century.

-Education is the "highest art" in Herland and has been the reason why the country has thrived.
-Based on Maria Montessori's principles, education is not force fed as it is in the men's world.
-The theme of education is of utmost importance and highly valued.

-When the three male characters are imprisoned by the Herlanders, their hair grows long, which Gilman does to symbolically link them to womankind.
-Throughout the novel, Gilman reverses the stereotypical gender roles: the women have short hair, the men have long hair; the women teach while the men learn; the women are physically stronger than the men, etc.